Employers menu

 How Portable Long Service Leave works

-LeavePlus keeps a record of how many days of eligible service a worker accrues in Victoria – this record of service is centralised with us so that we can keep track of your accrued service throughout all of your employers.
-Once you have built up seven or more years of eligible service, you will be able to claim Long Service Leave from LeavePlus at any point thereafter.
+LeavePlus keeps a record of how many days of eligible Service a Worker accrues in Victoria.
+This record of Service is centralised with us so we can keep track of your accrued Service across all of your Employers.
+Once you have built up 7 or more years of eligible Service, you will be able to claim a Long Service Leave Benefit from LeavePlus at any point thereafter.

-LeavePlus is a compulsory part of the construction industry in Victoria.
-As such, all employers who perform covered work are required to record with LeavePlus how many days each worker has performed – this is done quarterly and builds up your record of service.
-The employer then pays a contribution fee into the Long Service Leave Fund so that we can ensure LeavePlus is sufficiently funded to be able to pay out claims to all eligible workers when they make their claim for Long Service Leave.
+LeavePlus is a compulsory part of the Construction Industry (which covers both building and allied trades) in Victoria.
+As such, all Employers who engage Workers to perform covered work are required to record with LeavePlus how many days of work each Worker has performed.
+This is done quarterly and builds up your record of Service.
+The Employer then pays a Long Service Leave Charge into the Long Service Leave Fund so that we can ensure LeavePlus is sufficiently funded to be able to pay out claims to all eligible Workers when they make their claim for a Long Service Leave Benefit.

 The Long Service Leave Act